writerzzub/writerzzub.github.io/index.md

 ## 6 Years in Business, 3 in Writing

-I spent six to seven years in the corporate world before the pandemic happened and well, I had no choice.
-Once the pandemic started I had to drop all corporate positions and transition to Freelancing or Contract writing work and that's where I found my passion.
+I have six years of corporate experience with an intense focus on Marketing.
+The pandemic helped me transition into a copywriter, blog writer, news writer, journalist, UX writer, and more.

-In this page you'll find the links to my work on different topics from tech to finance and beyond so watch out for...
+In this page you'll find the links to my work on different topics from tech to finance and more.

-- [ ] boring info
-- [ ] things you don't care about
-- [ ] generic blah blah blah
-- [x] ENTERTAINING PORTFOLIO
-- [x] WHY YOU SHOULD HIRE ME
-- [x] HOW I CAN HELP YOU!

 ### [EXPERIENCE](myexperience.github.io)
 ### TOPICS